We focus on what can go right, not what can go wrong

 We take risks on brilliant people and products.
 We work with founders on a mission to change the one thing they think is fundamentally broken in the world.
 We’re comfortable with the rough imperfection of a new venture.
-We don’t mind young or first-time founders, but we prefer founders who are technical or domain experts.
+We welcome young or first-time founders who are technical or domain experts in their field.

 We focus on startups seeking to invent new market categories or transform large, existing industries.
 We are deliberately anti-thematic.
 We invest when we think a founder is going to build something of importance for tomorrow.
 We care more about the magnitude of the long-term return and less about minimizing risk in a company’s early days.

 We invest early to lead seed and Series A rounds, and selectively participate at the pre-seed stage.
 We invest at fair terms and reserve capital to follow our investments.
 We are not limited by a particular check size or ownership percentage.
 We typically invest between $1 to 3 million, although we have gone as low as $250,000 and as high as $5 million.
-When we lead investments, we like to aim for an ownership position of between 10% to 15%.
+When we lead investments, we like to aim for an ownership position between 10% to 15%.

 We believe Silicon Valley matters.
 Compared to the U.S., Europe doesn’t have the financing depth, executive, product management or engineering management talent, and ecosystem of partners (and eventually, acquirers) to let startups scale into large, valuable companies.
-That means we work closely with founding teams to tackle the US market early.
+This means we work closely with founding teams to tackle the US market early.

 We don't make bets.
 We make commitments.

-The best way to find out more about us is to talk to the entrepreneurs we work with.
+The best way to learn more about us is to talk to entrepreneurs we work with.
 You’ll find there is no one in Europe like us.

 Actively helpful minority investor